Little Sparrow: Content

 While the album's predecessor, The Grass Is Blue, featured straightforward bluegrass, Little Sparrow features a blend of Appalachian folk, bluegrass and country gospel styles.
 Each of the musical styles is a notable part of the culture from Parton's East Tennessee upbringing.
 In addition to a number of traditional songs and Parton's own compositions, the album features a reworking of the Collective Soul hit, "Shine", and the Restless Heart hit, "A Tender Lie", as well as a bluegrass version of Cole Porter's "I Get a Kick Out of You".
 Among the backing musicians were members of the alternative bluegrass band Nickel Creek, Alison Krauss, and members of Irish folk music band Altan.

-Parton had previously recorded two of the tracks featured on the album.
+Parton had previously recorded three of the tracks featured on the album.
 "Down from Dover" had originally been recorded by Parton in 1969 and included on her 1970 album, The Fairest of Them All.
 "My Blue Tears" was originally recorded in 1971 and included on Parton's Coat of Many Colors album.
 Parton also recorded the song with Emmylou Harris and Linda Ronstadt in 1978 for an ill-fated Trio project.
 This recording would eventually surface on Ronstadt's 1982 album, Get Closer.
+Parton originally recorded a solo version of "In the Sweet By-and-By" for her 1999 album, Precious Memories.